-- A4.10 Any equipment fitted to the vehicle for the purpose of lifting a wheelchair into the vehicle must have been tested in accordance with the requirements of the Lifting Operations and Lifting Equipment Regulations 1998 (S.I.
+- A4.5 Access to and exit from the wheelchair position must not be obstructed in any manner at any time except by wheelchair loading apparatus. - A4.6 Wheelchair internal anchorage and WTORS must be of the manufacturer's design and construction and secured in such a position so as not to obstruct any emergency exit. - A4.7 Wheelchair internal anchorage and WTORS must be installed and fitted by a qualified competent person able to verify in a professional capacity that it has been fitted in accordance with all relevant legislative safety standards and requirements and that it complies with The Road Vehicles (Construction and Use Regulations) 1986 (as amended). - A4.8 Access ramps or lifts to the vehicle must be securely fixed prior to use, and be able to support the wheelchair, occupant and helper. - A4.9 Ramps and lifts must be securely stored in the vehicle before it may move. - A4.10 Any equipment fitted to the vehicle for the purpose of lifting a wheelchair into the vehicle must have been tested in accordance with the requirements of the Lifting Operations and Lifting Equipment Regulations 1998 (S.I.
 1998/2307).
 Any such equipment must be maintained in good working order and be available for use at all times. - A4.11 The proprietor of a WAV must ensure that the vehicle is only driven by a person who has passed a relevant taxi driving test (that includes the wheelchair exercise) or other recognised assessment of a driver's ability to load and unload a wheelchair safely.
 Confirmation of this must be given to the Council.